thecml/kubernetes-on-arm/README.md

 **Note:** You must change the values in `k8s.conf` before starting Kubernetes.
 Otherwise they won't have effect, just be able to harm your setup.
 And remember that if you change `DNS_IP` and `DNS_DOMAIN` on one node, you'll have to change them on all nodes in the cluster

-You can also customize the master containers´ flags in the file: `/etc/kubernetes/static/master/master.json`.
-There the configuration for the master components are.
-[Official file](https://github.com/kubernetes/kubernetes/blob/master/cluster/images/hyperkube/master-multi.json)

-You may also put more `.json` files in `/etc/kubernetes/static/master` and `/etc/kubernetes/static/worker` if you want; they will come up as static pods.

 On Arch Linux, this file will override the default `eth0` settings.
 If you have a special `eth0` setup (or use some other network), edit this file to fit your use case: `/etc/systemd/network/dns.network`